mrhavens/fold-stack/README.md

 Contributions are welcome!
 To contribute:

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`.
+2. Create a new branch: \`git checkout -b feature/your-feature\`.
-3. Make your changes and commit: `git commit -m "Add your feature"`.
+3. Make your changes and commit: \`git commit -m "Add your feature"\`.
-4. Push to your branch: `git push origin feature/your-feature`.
+4. Push to your branch: \`git push origin feature/your-feature\`.
 5. Open a pull request.

 ---

 ## 📅 Last Updated

-This README was last updated on **May 26, 2025, at 09:21 PM CDT**.
+This README was last updated on **May 26, 2025, at 09:35 PM CDT**.

 ---
-Updated README